shakedzy/dython/paper.md

 4. assemble a matrix or graph, and
 5. annotate, visualize, and interpret the results.

-This fragmentation results in boilerplate, inconsistency, or risk of mistakes, especially in exploratory settings or pipelines.
+This fragmentation results in excessive copying and pasting of boilerplate code, inconsistencies, or risk of mistakes, especially in exploratory settings or pipelines.

 **`dython`** addresses this gap by providing a unified, high-level API that: